dreamcatcher-tech/network/Inbox/2024-08-07 1303 viewing customers in a grid.md

 Then we use the generated filter and sort to modify the list.

+This system could be the actual rapid search function.

-Downloading multiple files using websocket
+Downloading multiple files using websocket should be very fast, and could do whole directories.
+We could periodically send backpressure signals up the stream so it doesn't choke.
+Avoids multiple http requests.